+Online Certificate Status Protocol (OCSP)

-Status Protocol (OCSP) the relying party's application software to determine the certificate status (for example, revoked, valid).
-Out-of-Band Delivery method other than ordinary information delivery channels.
+Online Certificate Status Protocol is a type of online certificate checking protocol which allows the relying party's application software to determine the certificate status (for example, revoked, valid).

+Out-of-Band

+Delivery method other than ordinary information delivery channels.
 If the delivery method is by electric cable, a special secure channel may be the use of physical registered mail.

-Organization Validation (OV) In the SSL certificate approval process, except for identification and authentication of subscriber domain name control rights, following the certificate assurance level to identify and authenticate the identity of subscriber organizations and individuals.
-Therefore, connection to a website installed by an Organization Validation SSL certificate is able to provide SSL encryption channels, in order to know who the owner of the website is and to ensure the integrity of the transmitted information.
-Private Key The key in the signature key pair used to generate digital signatures.
-The key in the encryption key pair used to decrypt secret information.
+Organization Validation (OV)

+In the SSL certificate approval process, except for identification and authentication of subscriber domain name control rights, following the certificate assurance level to identify and authenticate the identity of subscriber organizations and individuals.
+So connection to an organization validation SSL certificate installed websites is able to provide TLS encryption channels, know who the owner of the website is and ensure the integrity of the transmitted information.

+Private Key

+- (1) The key in the signature key pair used to generate digital signatures. - (2) The key in the encryption key pair used to decrypt secret information.

 This key must be kept secret under these two circumstances.

+Public Key

-Public Key The key in the signature key pair used to verify the validity of the digital signature.
-The key in the encryption key pair used for encrypting secret information.
+- (1) The key in the signature key pair used to verify the validity of the digital signature. - (2) The key in the encryption key pair used for encrypting secret information.

 These keys must be made public (usually in a digital certificate form) under these two circumstances.

-Public-Key Cryptography Standard (PKCS) In order to promote the use of public key technology, the RSA laboratory under the RSA Information Security Company has developed a series of public key cryptography standards that are widely used by the industry.
-Public Key A set of law, policy, standards, personnel,
+Public-Key Cryptography Standard (PKCS)

+In order to promote the use of public key technology, the RSA laboratory under the RSA Information Security Company has developed a series of public key cryptography standards that are widely used by the industry.

+Public Key Infrastructure (PKI)

-Infrastructure (PKI) equipment, facilities, technology, processes, audits and services developed on a broad scale and management of asymmetric cryptography and public key certificates.
-Registration Authority (RA) (1) Responsible for checking the identity and other attributes of the certificate applicant but does not issue or administer certificates.
-The nature and scope of obligations borne by the registration authority are set down in the applicable certificate policy or agreement.
-(2) An entity responsible for the identity identification and authentication of the certificate subject which does not issue certificates.
-Re-key (a certificate) Changing the key values used in the cryptographic system application program.
+A combination of law, policy, standards, personnel, equipment, facilities, technology, processes, audits and services developed on a broad scale and administration of asymmetric cryptography and public key certificates.

+Registration Authority (RA)

+- (1) Responsible for checking the identity and other attributes of the certificate applicant but does not issue or administer certificates.
+The nature and scope of obligations borne by the registration authority are set down in the applicable certificate policy or agreement. - (2) An entity responsible for the identity identification and authentication of the certificate subject which does not issue certificates.

+Re-key (a certificate)

+Changing the key values used in the cryptographic system application program.
 It is commonly achieved by issuing a new certificate for the new public key.

+Relying Party

-Relying Party (1) Recipient of a certificate who acts in reliance of that certificate or a digital signature to verify the public key listed in the certificate, or the counterpart to identify (or its attributes) of the subject named in a trusted certificate and public key listed in the certificate.
-(Article 2.6, Chapter 1 in the Regulations on Required Information for Certification Practice Statements) (2) The individual or agency which receives information including a certificate and digital signature (the public key listed on the certificate may be used to verify the digital signature) and may rely on this information.
-Renew (a certificate) The procedure for issuing a new certificate to renew the validity of information bound together with the public key.
-Repository (1) A trustworthy system used to store and retrieve certificates and other information relevant to certification.
-(Article 2.7, Chapter 1 in the Regulations on Required Information for Certification Practice Statements)
+- (1) Recipient of a certificate who acts in reliance of that certificate or a digital signature to verify the public key listed in the certificate, or the counterpart to identify (or its attributes) of the subject named in a trusted certificate and public key listed in the certificate.
+(Article 2.6, Chapter 1 in the Regulations on Required Information for Certification Practice Statements) - (2) The individual or agency which receives information including a certificate and digital signature (the public key listed on the certificate may be used to verify the digital signature) and may rely on this information.

+Renew (a certificate)

+The procedure for issuing a new certificate to renew the validity of information bound together with the public key.